Skip to main content

 PERA CET 2026 Result & Registration Last Date

-Two of the most-searched PERA CET queries are the result date and the registration last date.
+The most-searched PERA CET queries are the PERA CET Phase 2 exam date (officially 14–16 Jul 2026), the result date and the registration last date.
 Here is exactly how each works for the 2026 cycle — and where to confirm the official, phase-specific dates.

 • PERA CET 2026 ResultEach phase result and scorecard are typically declared within 7 days of that phase’s exam.
 There is no single result date — every phase has its own.

-• Where to check your resultDownload your PERA CET scorecard from the official PERA India portal (peracet.org) using your login — usually within 7–10 days of your exam slot.
+• Where to check your resultDownload your PERA CET scorecard from the official PERA India portal (peraindia.in) using your login — usually within 7–10 days of your exam slot.

 • Registration last dateThe registration deadline is phase-specific and announced per phase.
 PERA CET runs multiple phases, so a missed deadline for one phase does not lock you out — a later phase usually remains open.

-• Confirm before payingExact 2026 registration last dates and result release dates change per phase notification — always verify the current deadline on peracet.org before paying, as fees are generally non-refundable.
+• Confirm before payingExact 2026 registration last dates and result release dates change per phase notification — always verify the current deadline on peraindia.in before paying, as fees are generally non-refundable.

 Avoid the 0-date trap: Don’t wait for the “final” last date — premium branches (CSE, AI/ML, Data Science) at MIT-WPU and KJSCE Somaiya fill in the earlier phases.
 Register as soon as a phase opens and lock your preferred test centre.